tjvantoll/www.tjvantoll.com/source/_posts/2012-06-15-detecting-print-requests-with-javascript.markdown

 });
 ```

 This works great in Chrome 9+ and Safari 5.1 (with the exception of the fact that the [listeners fire twice in Chrome](http://code.google.com/p/chromium/issues/detail?id=105743)).
 However, it doesn't work in Firefox or IE10, even though they both support ```window.matchMedia```.

+#### Update (July 16th, 2012)

+I created a bug on Firefox's issue tracker for this defect - [https://bugzilla.mozilla.org/show_bug.cgi?id=774398](https://bugzilla.mozilla.org/show_bug.cgi?id=774398).
+I'll update this post when I hear back.

 ### Combining the Approaches